psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `aud` - the client_id of the client the response is intended for
 * `exp` - expiration of the JWT

-The JWT furthermore contains the response parameters as defined for the particular response type.
+The JWT furthermore contains the authorization endpoint response parameters as defined for the particular response types.
+This pattern is applicable to all response type including those defined in [OIDC].
+This draft illustrates the pattern with the response types "code" and "token".

 Note: Additional authorization endpoint response parameters defined by extensions, e.g. `session_state` as defined in [OISM], will also be added to the JWT.